PacketCloud/Angry-Beaver/README.txt

 Angry Beaver
 ==============================================================
 A platformer game where you play as a beaver who can munch down trees, or swat things with its tail.
-You would have to fight or avoid enemies as you munch trees to alter the level and make it to the exit.
+You have to fight or avoid enemies as you munch trees to alter the level and make it to the exit.
 ==============================================================